 *BSW application does not save the information and needs to be completed in its entirety/submitted before closing or navigating away

 Our fully accredited program by Council on Social Work Education (CSWE) will expose students to the latest social work theory with practical application in a variety of human service settings.

-The UCF School of Social Work B.S.W.
-Program prepares social work students to become generalist practitioners who promote optimal well-being, human rights, and social and economic justice.
-The School focuses on social change from a regional and global perspective with individuals, families, groups and communities in diverse practice settings through research informed practice.
+The UCF School of Social Work BSW Program prepares social work students to become generalist helping professionals who promote optimal well-being, human rights, and social, environmental, economic, and racial justice.
+The BSW program focuses on social change and culturally responsive practice from a regional, national, and global perspective with individuals, families, groups and communities in diverse practice settings through research informed practice.

 - Apply professional knowledge, skills, and values with diverse individuals, families, groups and communities.